 - Senior Research Fellowship in 2009 at Hong Kong Baptist University

-- Fellowship in 1996 at the University of Cambridge
+- Fellowship in 1996 at University of Cambridge

-- Scholarship in 1994 at the The University of Hong Kong
+- Scholarship in 1994 at The University of Hong Kong

-- Studentship in 1992 at the The University of Hong Kong
+- Croucher Research Studentship in 1992 at The University of Hong Kong

 Professor Raymond Wai Yeung Wong is currently the Chair Professor of Chemical Technology and Associate Dean of Faculty of Applied Science and Textiles at the Hong Kong Polytechnic University (PolyU).
 From 1998 to 2016, he worked at Hong Kong Baptist University and has served as the Chair Professor and Head of Department of Chemistry there before moving to the PolyU.
 Professor Wong is internationally renowned for his research in metallopolymers and metallo-organic molecules with energy functions and photofunctional properties.
 He has made profound contributions in the field of organometallic optoelectronics and photovoltaics.
 His research focuses on synthetic inorganic and organometallic chemistry and structural chemistry, with special emphasis on developing novel molecular functional materials and polymers containing late transition metal elements, setting a common goal especially towards advancing energy-related technologies.
 His works were published in high-impact journals such as Nat.
 Mater., Nat.
 Commun., Chem.
 Soc.
 Rev., Acc.
 Chem.
 Res., Angew.
 Chem.
 Int.
 Ed., J. Am.
 Chem.
 Soc., Energy Environ.
 Sci., Adv.
 Mater., Adv.
 Funct.
 Mater., etc..